|

 ![]() Autorlando Sport Team photo |

+Wednesday dawned and with it came the first spots of rain.
+With two qualifying session today and another identical session on Thursday – 7pm to 9pm and 10pm to midnight – it was vital to get it right in qualifying as soon as possible.
 Lars-Erik explains, "You have four sessions but they could all be wet so you need to get a fast time in early.
 Perhaps it does not rain but you can't run the risk.
 Ideally I think we should put Allan in the car at the start of the Wednesday 10pm session.
 The track temp will be down and if its dry I think we'll get the best times then."
+Pierre concurred, "Yes Allan was fastest at test day so that strategy works well.
+But you need a clear track too and obviously others will be thinking similar." |

 ![]() Technical Inspection |